Valente-Coding/ModularMultiplayer/Assets/ModularMultiplayer/Scripts/MP_Objects/README.md

 **Objects not spawning:**
 - Ensure prefabs are in the NetworkManager's Network Prefabs list
 - Check that prefabs have NetworkObject components
-- Verify the NetworkedGameObjectManager is spawned as a NetworkObject
+- Verify the MP_NetworkedGameObjectManager is spawned as a NetworkObject

 **Registry not working:**
 - Make sure the registry is assigned to the manager